 Fourth, it is worth noting that the median posterior estimate for risk aversion is 10-11 while it is around 1.5 for the intertemporal elasticity of substitution (IES).
-These estimates are consistent with the parameters highlighted in the LRR literature (see Bansal and Yaron (2004), Bansal, Kiku, and Yaron (2012a), and Bansal, Kiku, and Yaron (2012b)).
-Fifth, at the estimated preference parameters and those characterizing the consumption and dividend dynamics, the model is able to successfully generate many key asset-pricing moments.
-In particular, as in the data, the posterior median for the equity premium generated by the model is 6.0%.
+These estimates are broadly consistent with the parameter values highlighted in the LRR literature (see Bansal and Yaron (2004), Bansal, Kiku, and Yaron (2012a), and Bansal, Kiku, and Yaron (2012b)).
+Fifth, at the estimated preference parameters and those characterizing the consumption and dividend dynamics, the model is able to successfully generate many key asset-pricing moments, and improve model performance relative to previous LRR models along several dimensions.
+In particular, the posterior median of the equity premium is 6%, while the model's posterior predictive distribution is consistent with the observed large volatility of the price-dividend ratio at 0.45, and the R-squares from predicting returns and consumption growth by the price-dividend ratio.